 What productivity software is best?

 Options like Google Workspace keep you connected with colleagues, while Trello and Todoist keep you on top of your daily to-do lists.
-Ultimately, there’s no work productivity software that trumps all others; indeed, many of these apps work together with flexible integrations.
+Ultimately, there’s no work productivity software that beats all others.
+In fact, many of these apps work together with flexible integrations.

-If you want to stay in control of travel management, including making travel payments that stay within budget, you may wish to consider Booking.com for Business.
-With Booking.com for Business, you’ll be able to cut down on travel admin, freeing up time for work-specific tasks.
-By booking flights, accommodation, and car rental from a single platform, you won’t have to juggle multiple itineraries.
-Plus, this free corporate travel platform comes with an integrated traveler safety map, so your team will have immediate assistance when and if they need it – cutting down on stress and cost.
+To stay in control of travel management, including making travel payments within budget, you might want to consider Booking.com for Business.
+With Booking.com for Business, you’ll be able to cut down on travel admin and focus on work-specific tasks.
+By booking flights, accommodations, and car rental from a single platform, you won’t have to juggle multiple itineraries.
+Plus, this free corporate travel platform comes with an integrated traveler safety map, so your team will have immediate assistance if and when they need it, cutting down on stress and costs.

-Here are a couple of final tips to help your productivity planning along:
+Here are a couple final tips to help your productivity planning:

-• Review your calendar first thing in the morning, planning your day around client meetings, flight times, or other significant events.
+• Review your calendar first thing in the morning to plan your day around client meetings, flight times, or other significant events.

-• Use a time-tracking app or manual diary to see how you’re spending your hours each day.
+• Use a time-tracking app or diary to see how you’re spending your hours each day.

 • Keep an accurate to-do list with small, actionable goals.

-• Throw out the 9-to-5 ideal when traveling, sticking to productivity during the hours you feel most energetic.
+• Throw out the 9-to-5 standard when traveling and stick to productivity during the hours you feel most energetic.

 Suggested articles